dariader/Klebsiella/2_kpn552_trimmomatic/readme.md

-Running FastQC tool on raw reads
+Run Trimmomatic on raw reads